neg-0/mjolnir-backend/README.md

 ---
 # API paths
 (include expectations here) eg. expects template_id and serialized_options in the body = (template_id, serialized_options)

+//admin feature gets a list of all users
+- GET /users

 //create new user. include user_name and password in body
 - POST /users